swpnit82/userinventory/README.md

 API

-entities folder will merge in
+src folder will merge in

 /XREngine/packages/server-core/src

 New API are

-inventory - WIP
+Inventory Item

-inventoryType - Done
+Inventory Item Type

-userInventory -WIP
+User Inventory